rogelioprieto/linux-tips/_posts/2021-05-05-how-to-install-linux-software.md

 ### WhatsDesk

-If you need a WhatsApp client in Linux, is not a official app.
+If you need a WhatsApp client in Linux, there is not a official app.
 WhatsDesk is a good option!

 Install: